So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 Resetting the HomeKit configuration will wipe out all the stored rooms, zones, and house names.
 After this. you may also have to pair some of your accessories again.

-When you open your selected app for HomeKit accessories after the reset you will be asked to give your connected home a new name.
+When you open your selected app for HomeKit accessories after the reset, They will ask to give your connected home a new name.
 You will also have to link your HomeKit bridge or other connected accessories again to HomeKit.

 If you can’t add a guest to your network do this: